EmilJunker/python-saml-idp/README.md

 3. Configure the Identity Provider using the file `idp_conf.py`.
 In particular, make sure the `LDAP_SETTINGS` match the configuration of the LDAP you want to connect to.
 If you plan to deploy the IdP behind a proxy, set the `BASE` to the public URL where the IdP will be reachable.

+4. Map the attributes from your LDAP to the corresponding SAML attributes using the file `attributemaps/map.py`.

-4. Next, generate an IdP metadata file based on the configuration:
+5. Next, generate an IdP metadata file based on the configuration:

 ```sh
 make_metadata.py idp_conf.py > idp.xml
 ```

-5. Finally, start the application:
+6. Finally, start the application:

 ```sh
 ./idp.py